-You have an allergy to Nardil, other Monoamine Oxidase Inhibitors or any of the ingredients listed at the end of this leaflet.
+- You have an allergy to phenelzine, or any of the ingredients listed at the end of this leaflet.

 Allergic symptoms may include difficulty breathing, closing of your throat, swelling of your lips, tongue or face; hives, headaches, dizziness, drowsiness, tremors, weakness, or muscle twitches.

 - You have a history of liver disease or abnormal liver function tests.

 Taking Nardil with other antidepressants may cause a serious reaction with a sudden increase in body temperature, extremely high blood pressure and severe convulsions.

 Do not take Nardil after the expiry date (EXP) printed on the pack.
-It may have no effect at all, or an entirely unexpected effect if you take it after the expiry date has passed, it may not work as well.
+It may have no effect at all, or an entirely unexpected effect if you take it after the expiry date.

 Do not take Nardil if the packaging is torn or shows signs of tampering, or if the tablets do not look quite right.